-- It provides entertainment, news and information on the move with streaming data, video and audio
+- It provides entertainment, news, and information on the move with streaming data, video, and audio.

-- Streamlining of business processes: Mobility has enabled streamlining of business processes, cumbersome emails, paper processing, delays in communication and transmission.
+- Streamlining of business processes: Mobility has enabled streamlining of business processes, cumbersome emails, paper processing, and delays in communication and transmission.

-- Newer job opportunities for IT professionals have emerged and IT businesses now have an added service in their portfolio which only will keep growing as per indicative mobile computing trends.
+- Newer job opportunities for IT professionals have emerged, and IT businesses now have an added service in their portfolio which only will keep growing as per indicative mobile computing trends.

 Career Opportunities in Mobile Computing